RGGH/Scrapy14/README.md

 - 'guardian'
 - 'express'

+#### Todo : finish all selectors, investigate why pipelines only work running as "scrapy crawl spdiername" and not as "python3 spidername.py"

-~~ Plan : write 3 or more spiders - test with csv - then use pipelines to send items to database ~~
+~~Plan : write 3 or more spiders - test with csv - then use pipelines to send items to database ~~

 #### # Example for YouTube (https://www.youtube.com/c/DrPiCode)